When it comes to the best probiotic for acid reflux, the strains of bacteria used in these probiotic supplements matter.

 It is important to note that the studies first ruled out helicobacter pylori (H. Pylori) infections, which can be a source of acid reflux.

-The use of probiotics in this study had superior benefit to PPI alone [R].
+The use of probiotics in this study had superior benefits to PPI alone.

-Another PPI study in children found that adding probiotics to their treatment helped to ameliorate almost all of the dysbiosis that resulted from the medication [R].
+Another PPI study in children found that adding probiotics to their treatment helped to ameliorate almost all of the dysbiosis that resulted from the medication.

 Gastric benefits of probiotics in healthy adults

-People who are healthy experience gastric benefits of probiotics too.
+People who are healthy experience the gastric benefits of probiotics too.

-For example, a follow-up study of Bifidobacterium bifidum YIT 10347 fermented milk in healthy adults found that this supplement reduced gastric pain and overall post-meal comfort compared to a placebo too.
+For example, a follow-up study of Bifidobacterium bifidum YIT 10347 fermented milk in healthy adults found that this supplement reduced gastric pain and overall post-meal comfort compared to a placebo.

-This particular strain of probiotic is helpful at alleviating gastric pain because the results have been duplicated in two different clinical studies [R].
+This particular strain of probiotics is helpful in alleviating gastric pain because the results have been duplicated in two different clinical studies.

-Interesting Tip: Another perk to the probiotic Lactobacillus gasseri yogurt is that it may reduce abdominal fat by as much as 8-9 percent compared to conventional yogurt over a 12 week period [R].
+Interesting Tip: Another perk to the probiotic Lactobacillus gasseri yogurt is that it may reduce abdominal fat by as much as 8-9 percent compared to conventional yogurt over a 12-week period.

-Lactobacillus gasseri also reduced waist circumference and abdominal fat according to another study especially when using a higher dose (10 billion CFU) [R].
+Lactobacillus gasseri also reduced waist circumference and abdominal fat according to another study especially when using a higher dose (10 billion CFU).

 Types of probiotic strains that help acid reflux